vrk-kpa/xroad-catalog/xroad-catalog-lister/README.md

 * GetServiceStatisticsCSV - REST endpoint for requesting a list of statistics in CSV format, consisting of numbers of SOAP/REST services over time
 * GetListOfServices - REST endpoint for requesting a list of members and related subsystems, services and security servers over time
 * GetListOfServicesCSV - REST endpoint for requesting a list of members and related subsystems, services and security servers in CSV format
+* GetDistinctServiceStatistics - REST endpoint for requesting a list of statistics, consisting of numbers of distinct services over time
 * heartbeat - REST endpoint for requesting the heartbeat of X-Road Catalog

 A sequence diagram illustrating flow between XRoad-Catalog service layer and XRoad-Catalog Lister